Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

-Besides the queries, the only that really changed is that the first paremeter of `expect` only receives an HTML element, while the second parameter is a matcher that knows how to verify that the input element has the expected attributes.
+Besides the queries, the only that really changed is that the first parameter of `expect` only receives an HTML element, while the second parameter is a matcher that knows how to verify that the input element has the expected attributes.

 ## Checking a Component's Children